Home/Restorative Dentistry/Dental Crown

 Juan C.

 Dental crown placement differs depending on the treatment to replace a missing tooth or repair a damaged tooth.
 In most cases, dental caps are used to repair a tooth with cavities that are too extensive to simply be corrected by a dental filling.
 Excessively large fillings risk tooth fracture.
 Dental covering preparation requires the removal of the outer layer of the tooth and all of the decay within it.
-In situations where the tooth is highly effected by cavities, a buildup may be required to give the dental crown support.
+In situations where the tooth is highly affected by cavities, a buildup may be required to give the dental crown support.
 In the case of a necessary root canal, a dental post may be required.

 After our dentist concludes that a dental crown is necessary, a dental impression must be created in order to provide a model for designing the crown.
 A temporary crown will then be placed on the damaged tooth while the final dental cap is being created.
 Once ready, the temporary crown is removed and the final crown is then cemented in place.